 Backup-to-cloud presents an alternative to backup-to-tape for moving backup sets off site.
-Arkeia recommends that all administrators maintain backup sets off site to protect against natural disasters and theft.
+WD recommends that all administrators maintain backup sets off site to protect against natural disasters and theft.
 See How-to-Choose for a discussion of when tape or cloud offers the better solution for off-site storage.
-Today, 9% of Arkeia customers protect backup sets on public or private clouds.
+Today, 9% of WD Arkeia customers protect backup sets on public or private clouds.

 Private and public clouds can be used either as a direct target for backups or as a target for the replication of backup sets.
 Backups direct-to-cloud have gained some popularity among consumers as a mechanism to protect individual computers.
 For enterprises and other organizations, cloud storage is generally better suited as an off-site destination for backup set replication.